Viola cornuta is a very cute little flower that blooms all winter long.

 Planting viola cornuta

-Planting of viola cornuta purchased in pots or containers is best performed during the entire fall, and even up to the beginning of spring.
+Planting of viola cornuta purchased in pots or containers is best done anytime in fall, and even up to the beginning of spring.

 Sow in a nursery from June-July onwards, up until September.

 It is highly recommended to transplant first to a nursery pot and then again to the ground in the following fall.

 In any case, keep a distance of about 6 inches (15 cm) between each viola cornuta.

 - A major advantage of viola cornuta is that it is self-sowing so it will bloom back repeatedly over time.

 It only requires little care, perhaps only a bit of watering if the soil dries up.